Explore Our Ingredients

 History:

-Sesame seeds are among the oldest oilseed crops, originating in the Indian subcontinent and later spreading to Asia and the Middle East.
-Treasured for their rich oil content, they were used in food, medicine, and religious rituals.
+One of the oldest cultivated oilseeds, sesame seeds originated in the Indian subcontinent and spread throughout Asia and the Middle East.
+Valued for their rich oil content, they played a central role in culinary traditions, natural remedies, and even sacred rituals.

 Traditional Benefits: